Italian Crockpot Butter Beans With Spinach

 January 14, 2017

-Categories: Comfort Food, Lunch, Main Dish, Side Dishes, Beans, Vegetables, Spinach, Native American, 5-Minute Prep, Budget-Friendly, Easy/Beginner Cooking, Make-Ahead, One-Bowl Does it!, Fall/Autumn, Game/Sports Day, Sunday Dinner, Winter, Weeknight Meals, Slow Cooker, Heart Healthy, Low Cholesterol, Low Fat, No Eggs, Non-Dairy, Vegetarian, Herbs more
+Categories: Comfort Food, Lunch, Main Dish, Side Dishes, Beans, Vegetables, Spinach, Native American, 5-Minute Prep, Budget-Friendly, Easy/Beginner Cooking, Make-Ahead, One-Pot Meal, Fall/Autumn, Game/Sports Day, Sunday Dinner, Winter, Weeknight Meals, Slow Cooker, Heart Healthy, Low Cholesterol, Low Fat, No Eggs, Non-Dairy, Vegetarian, Herbs more

 "I saw a similar recipe online the other day; and, realized I never posted my version.
 I am sure there are many versions of this same dish; but, this is my take.
 I usually serve this delicious side dish, with a mix of grilled Italian sausages and chicken.
 And, don't forget a good Italian salad to start.
 It's super easy, delicious; and, full of flavor."

 - Serving Size: 1 (122.6 g)

 - Total Fat - 4.1 g

 - Sugars - 4.6 g